datacamp-content/courses-introduction-to-shell/chapter5.md

 *** =instructions2

-Run `count-records.sh` on all of the seasonal data files, using redirection to save the output in `num-records.out`.
+Run `count-records.sh` on all of the seasonal data files and redirect the output to `num-records.out`.

 *** =hint2

+Use `>` to redirect the output.

 *** =sample_code2
 ```{shell}